data-lessons/library-data-intro-DEPRECATED/lesson-materials/LibCarp-lesson-one-handout.md

 What does `Fr[ea]nc[eh]$` match?

-What would match strings that begin with `French` and `France` only?
+What would match the strings `French` and `France` only that appear at the beginning of a line?

-How do you match the words `colour` and `color` (case insensitive)?
+How do you match the whole words `colour` and `color` (case insensitive)?

-How would you find `headrest` and `head rest` but not `head  rest` (that is, with two spaces between `head` and `rest`?
+How would you find the whole-word `headrest` and or the 2-gram `head rest` but not `head  rest` (that is, with two spaces between `head` and `rest`?

 How would you find a 4 letter word that ends a string and is preceded by at least one zero?

-How do you match any 4 digit string?
+How do you match any 4 digit string anywhere?

 How would you match the date format `dd-MM-yyyy`?

 How would you match the date format `dd-MM-yyyy` or `dd-MM-yy` at the end of a string only?

-How would you match publication formats such as `British Library : London, 2015` and `Manchester University Press : Manchester, 1999`?
+How would you match publication formats such as `British Library : London, 2015` and `Manchester University Press: Manchester, 1999`?

 _____
 ### Next Week